magnuslang/babel-plugin-mithril-add-component-attributes/README.md

 - only adds to outer component
 - tries to figure out component name from function or variable def
+- if no name found it tries to use the file name, so you'll know where to start

+Needs more tests and better support for function/class-declarations.

 ## Examples